Saurya-Raj-Pandey/Covid_Tracker_App/README.md

-#####  This website fetches the data from the Api given below  and displays the data in real time
+###  This website fetches the data from the Api given below  and displays the data in real time

+# This website is build using the following language
 # React
 # Html
 # Css